GovTechSG/techpass-user-docs/docs/step1-sign-up-for-techpass.md

 # Step 1.
-Sign up for TechPass and SEED
+Sign up for TechPass

 **Things to do before this**